Odd Mom Out: Development

 Bravo announced the development of Odd Mom Out in April 2014.
-The series is a part of the new direction that Bravo, an American cable television network which has predominantly aired shows of reality genre, has been trying to take by adding scripted programming to their lineup.
+The series is a part of the new direction that Bravo, an American cable television network which has predominantly aired shows in the reality genre, has been trying to take by adding scripted programming to their lineup.
 Frances Berwick, the president of Bravo since 2010, explained the decision by saying that the network is "going into this because we feel like it will complement the schedule and, to a certain extent, round out what we are already doing on the unscripted side."
 Berwick also acknowledged that finding success in developing scripted television would "probably add a cachet of quality".
 Odd Mom Out is the network's second scripted series as part of its scripted television block with the first being Girlfriends' Guide to Divorce which debuted on Bravo in December 2014, and was subsequently renewed for a second season After the second season concluded, the series was renewed for a third season.
 The network had a brief fling with scripted television back in 2004 with Significant Others, a sitcom heavy on improvization that aired 12 episodes over two seasons.

 The idea of creating a television series originated in 2013, about two years prior to its premiere.
 Numerous books written by Jill Kargman were optioned to be developed into film or television projects, however, none of them were implemented.
 The television series was greenlit after Kargman was introduced to Lara Spotts, Head of Development at Bravo, by Andy Cohen, who is closely associated with the network.
 "When incredibly talented author and New York socialite Jill Kargman stomped her way into our offices we knew we had found Bravo's very own Lena Dunham or Louis C.K.," said Lara Spotts later to explain the reason of hiring Kargman.
 "Jill's unique ability to satirize the very exclusive, ridiculously competitive and highly entertaining world of Manhattan's momzillas makes Odd Mom Out the perfect series to expand Bravo's slate of scripted programming," she also stated.